ibm-cloud-docs/netezza/authentication/enable_oidc_authentication.md

     ```
     {: codeblock}

+    This action has to be performed only once.
+    {: note}

 1. Create a user (or users) with the external authentication method set to `OIDC`, as described in [Creating users](/docs/netezza?topic=netezza-users-groups#create-users).
 1. Verify whether the user is created successfully.